grz0zrg/fas/README.md

 ### Limitations

-Only one client is supported at the moment (many can connect but it is not tested and may result in a big audio mess and likely a crash!), you can launch multiple servers instance on different port and feed it different data if you need a multi-client audio server
+Only one client is supported at the moment, the server will refuse any more connection if one client is connected, you can launch multiple servers instance on different port and feed it different data if you need a multi-client audio server

 ### What is sent